kgminer/Hold-The-Line/README.md

-# Warlords Project for COP 4331 - Spring 2018
+# Hold The Line Project for COP 4331 - Spring 2018

 ## Team Members